makhomed/fabrix/docs/tutorial/ioutil.rst

 and :func:`~fabrix.ioutil.remove_directory` for deleting files and empty directories.
 Also we can create directories with function :func:`~fabrix.ioutil.create_directory`.

-Also we ca change owner, group and mode of file or directory with functions :func:`~fabrix.ioutil.chown` and :func:`~fabrix.ioutil.chmod`.
+Also we can change owner, group and mode of file or directory with functions :func:`~fabrix.ioutil.chown` and :func:`~fabrix.ioutil.chmod`.

 We can read and write local files with functions :func:`~fabrix.ioutil.read_local_file`